isustatistics/consulting_handbook/README.md

 Part I: Client Interactions

--   The First Meeting (listen! understand the scientific quetsion, don't solve their problems right then
+-   The First Meeting (listen! understand the scientific question, don't solve their problems right then

 -   Active Listening